 Mayor Thallemer is a graduate of Warsaw Community High School; Ball State University, Pre-Optometry; and Indiana University, B.S., Doctor of Optometry.
 He established his Optometry practice in 1980.

 Thallemer first moved to Warsaw in 1972 from South Bend.
-He and his wife, Jill, have four children and four grandchildren.
+He and his wife, Jill, have four children and five grandchildren.
 Over the years, he has been involved in many church and school activities with his family, is a 30+ year member of the Warsaw Breakfast Optimist Club, and spent seven years on the local YMCA board, serving as president for the last two.
 He enjoys road biking and swimming, and has participated in thirteen Optimist triathlons.